 Programs included readings from Kansas City and Topeka newspapers, magazines, books, and short stories.
 About 250 radio receivers were distributed as Audio-Reader broadcast 80 hours a week with a very small staff and a handful of volunteers.
 (Seventeen years later, several of the original volunteers are still reading.)
 Programming expanded continuously until it reached 24 hours a day in 1985.

 Audio-Reader has always been a leader in the field of radio reading services.
 It was one of the first to begin broadcasting around the clock, using an innovative low-cost automation system to operate the studio at night.
 Audio-Reader pioneered the use of cable television and microwave distribution, and established and operated the Tape Exchange, a program distribution system used by around 100 members of the Association of Radio Reading Services (ARRS).
 In fact, a high percentage of ARRS’s nationally-distributed programming is produced here in Lawrence.
+(Later, Audio-Reader Producer/Engineer Art Hadley created and managed an online program share and website that replaced the Tape Exchange.)
 This year, Audio-Reader’s expanded studio space allows us to offer a personal taping service for print-handicapped individuals.

 Today Audio-Reader reaches as many as 5,000 listeners in their homes, and in hospitals, schools, nursing homes and senior centers all across Kansas.
 The staff has grown to eight, with student assistants and over 150 volunteers.
 There is also an active advisory committee made up of community and business leaders.